-Man-made cellulosic fibres, or MMC, are an important material for H&M Group.
+Man-made cellulosic (MMC) or regenerated cellulosic fibres are an important material for H&M Group.
 MMC fibres are more commonly known as Viscose, Lyocell and Modal, and are made of dissolved pulp, mainly produced from wood.
 To meet the huge challenges forests are facing globally, with widespread forest depletion and deforestation, we have strengthened our sourcing policy on MMCs.

 We are working with our supply-chain partners to eliminate all sourcing from producers that present a high-level risk of sourcing from ancient and endangered forests.
 Our goal is to by the end of 2025, only have fibres in our products that originates from FSC certified forests, recycled origin or are made of other fibre alternatives such as agricultural residues.
 This is in addition to the requirement that our man-made cellulosic producers must be verified as low risk by the CanopyStyle audit.
-You can always read more about our MMC commitment in our HM Group Animal Welfare and Material Ethics Policy.
+You can always read more about our MMC commitment in our Responsible raw materials sourcing policy.

 Our goal is to by the end of 2025, only have MMC fibres in our products that originate from FSC-certified forests.
 This is part of our commitment to zero deforestation in our supply chain by end of 2025.